smithy-lang/smithy/1.0/_sources/spec/core/behavior-traits.rst.txt

     }

-Attaching the ``paginated`` trait to a service provides default pagination configuration settings to all operations bound within the closure of the service.
+Attaching the ``paginated`` trait to a service provides default pagination configuration settings to all ``paginated`` operations bound within the closure of the service.
 Pagination settings configured on an operation override any inherited service setting.

 The following example defines a paginated operation that inherits some settings from a service.